datstartup/ubuntuopenbox/lessons/m33-essential-desktop-environment-components.md

 sudo apt-get install thunar thunar-volman thunar-archive-plugin thunar-media-tags-plugin humanity-icon-theme gvfs gvfs-backends
 ```

-You have to install some more packages along with **thunar** for it can have enough features (the additional features: add thumbnails, add achieve entries to Thunar menu, add sharing file accessibility...)
+You have to install some more packages along with **thunar** for it can have enough features (the additional features: add thumbnails, add archive entries to Thunar menu, add sharing file accessibility...)

 [![thunar]({{site.baseurl}}/images/Panel Preferences_Systemtheme.png)]({{site.baseurl}}/images/Panel Preferences_Systemtheme.png){:target="_blank"}